aleesuss/c19/README.md

 Download the test folder from the link: https://drive.google.com/drive/folders/1ghD5Swn27l1PtWFUARqTMQojEPDZnPMv?usp=sharing The test folder should contain images in three folders viz. covid, normal and pneumonia
 # Testing the model
-Set the data path in My_covnet2.py and run the code to get the following results:
+Set the data path and the path for model weights in My_covnet2.py and run the code to get the following results:
 # Confusion Matrix
 ![image](https://user-images.githubusercontent.com/100481317/157084518-7d00fb4f-51ac-4c52-9fe9-99c770fdd3ca.png)
 # Classification Report